 Bookmark this page as https://library.soton.ac.uk/researchdata/licensing

-If the data themselves are not openly available, the data access statement should direct users to a permanent record that describes any access constraints or conditions that must be satisfied for access to be granted
+If the dataset is not openly available, the data access statement should direct users to a permanent record that describes any access constraints or conditions that must be satisfied for access to be granted

-Note: Directing interested parties to the corresponding author would not normally be considered sufficient to meet the requirements of funders such as the EPSRC.
+Note: Listing corresponding author would not normally be considered sufficient to meet the requirements of funders such as the UKRI.

 There is no set format for the data access statement.
 The following are recommendations on what to include: